You had surgery to check for problems in your knee (knee arthroscopy). You may have been checked for:

 Taking ibuprofen or another anti-inflammatory medicine may also help.
-Ask your doctor what other medicines are safe to take with your pain medicine.
+Ask your provider what other medicines are safe to take with your pain medicine.

-For most procedures, you may start to put weight on your leg soon after surgery, unless your doctor or nurse tells you NOT to.
+For most procedures, you may start to put weight on your leg soon after surgery, unless your provider tells you not to.
+You should:

-Ask your doctor when you can return to work or drive again.
+Ask your provider when you can return to work or drive again.

 You will have a dressing and an ace bandage around your knee when you go home.
-Do not remove these until your doctor or nurse says it is okay.
+DO NOT remove these until your provider says it is ok.
 Keep the dressing and bandage clean and dry.

-Keep the ace bandage on until your doctor or nurse tells you it is okay to remove it.
+Keep the ace bandage on until your provider tells you it is okay to remove it.

 When you shower, wrap your leg in plastic to keep it from getting wet until your stitches or tape (Steri-Strips) have been removed.
 After that, you may get the incisions wet when you shower.
 Be sure to dry the area well.